Hayden Hurst: Atlanta Falcons

 On March 16, 2020, the Ravens agreed to trade Hurst to the Atlanta Falcons along with a fourth-round pick in the 2020 NFL draft in return for 2020 second and fifth-round picks.
 The deal became official on March 18.
-In Week 2 against the Dallas Cowboys, Hurst caught five passes for 72 yards and his first touchdown reception as a member of the Falcons during the 39–40 loss.
-In the 2020 season, he had 56 receptions for 571 receiving yards and six receiving touchdowns.
+During Week 2 against the Dallas Cowboys, Hurst caught five passes for 72 yards and his first touchdown reception as a member of the Falcons in the narrow 40–39 road loss.
+In the 2020 season, he had 56 receptions for 571 yards and six touchdowns.

 The Falcons declined to exercise the fifth-year option on Hurst's contract on May 3, 2021, making him a free agent after the 2021 season.

 On November 18, 2021, Hurst was placed on injured reserve with an ankle injury.
-He was activated on December 11, 2021.
-In the 2021 season, he had 26 receptions for 221 yards and three touchdowns.
+He was activated on December 11.
+In the 2021 season, Hurst had 26 receptions for 221 yards and three touchdowns.

 Cincinnati Bengals

 Hurst signed a one-year contract with the Cincinnati Bengals on March 18, 2022.
-He was named the Bengals starting tight end in 2022, recording 52 catches for 414 yards and two touchdowns with 13 starts.
-In the Divisional Round win over the Bills, he had a receiving touchdown in the 27–10 win.
+He was named the Bengals starting tight end in 2022, recording 52 receptions for 414 yards and two touchdowns with 13 starts.
+In the Divisional Round win over the Bills, he had a receiving touchdown during the 27–10 victory.

 Carolina Panthers

 Hurst signed a three-year contract with the Panthers on March 15, 2023.
-On December 6, Hurst's father, Jerry Hurst, tweeted that Hurst was dealing with post-traumatic amnesia due to a concussion suffered in Week 10.
+On December 6, Hurst's father, Jerry, tweeted that Hurst was dealing with post-traumatic amnesia due to a concussion suffered in Week 10.
 Hurst returned to practice the same day, but was then placed on injured reserve on December 15.
-He finished with 18 receptions for 184 yards and one touchdown in nine games.
+He finished the 2023 season with 18 receptions for 184 yards and a touchdown in nine games.

 On March 13, 2024, Hurst was released by the Panthers.

 Los Angeles Chargers

 On March 15, 2024, Hurst signed with the Los Angeles Chargers.
 He appeared in nine games and had eight receptions for 73 yards in the 2024 season.

+On March 9, 2026, Hurst announced his retirement from professional football.